sonic-net/sonic-mgmt/docs/testplan/BGP-Suppress-FIB-Pending-test-plan-T2-Chassis.md

 ```
 kill -SIGSTOP $(pidof orchagent)
 ```
-3. Announce a default route to DUT from one of T3 peer.
-4. Announce BGP prefixes to DUT from one of T1 peer using exabgp.
+3. Announce BGP prefixes to DUT from one of T1 peer using exabgp.
-5. Verify the routes are announced via __IBGP__ and __EBGP__ to all T3 peer neighbors on the upstream linecard as well as to all other T1 peers on the downstream linecards including DUT.
+4. Verify the routes are announced via __IBGP__ and __EBGP__ to all T3 peer neighbors on the upstream linecard.
-6. Send traffic matching the prefixes from the T3 peer and verify packets are forwarded back to the same T3 peer.
+5. Send traffic matching the prefixes from the T3 peer and verify packets are forwarded back to the same T3 peer.
-7. Enable BGP suppress-fib-pending function on the same DUT
+6. Enable BGP suppress-fib-pending function on the same DUT
-8. Save configuration and do config reload on DUT.
+7. Save configuration and do config reload on DUT.
-9. Restore orchagent process on both asics by,
+8. Restore orchagent process on both asics by,
 ```
 kill -SIGSTOP $(pidof orchagent)
 ```
-10. Make sure the routes are programmed in FIB by checking offloaded flag in the DUT routing table.
+9. Make sure the routes are programmed in FIB by checking offloaded flag in the DUT routing table.
-11. Send traffic matching the prefixes from one of T3 peer and verify packets are forwarded to expected T1 peer only.
+10. Send traffic matching the prefixes from one of T3 peer and verify packets are forwarded to expected T1 peer only.

 ### Test case # 5 - Test BGP route suppress under stress